Numerical approximation of the solution of Koiter's model for an elliptic membrane shell subjected to an obstacle via the penalty method: The doubly-penalised mixed formulation of Problem

 for all $(\tilde{\bm{\eta}},\tilde{\bm{\xi}}) \in \tilde{\mathbb{U}}_K(\omega)$, where $\tilde{\bm{p}}^{\varepsilon}:=\varepsilon\left(\int_{-1}^{1} f^i \dd x_3\right)\bm{a}_i$. \bqed \end{customprob}

-This variational problem admits one and only one solution like its counterpart, namely, Problem~\ref{problemK}.
+This variational problem, which is simply a re-writing of Problem~\ref{problemK}, admits one and only one solution.
 Indeed, the set $\tilde{\mathbb{U}}_K(\omega)$ is non-empty, closed and convex, and the bilinear form associated with Problem~\ref{problemK1} is continuous and elliptic as a direct application of Lemma~11 of~\cite{BlouzaLeDret1999} and Lemma~3.3 of~\cite{Blouza2016}.

 Moreover, thanks to~\eqref{coincidence}, the fist component of the solution $(\tilde{\bm{\zeta}}^\varepsilon,\tilde{\bm{\varphi}}^\varepsilon) \in \tilde{\mathbb{U}}_K(\omega)$ of Problem~\ref{problemK1} corresponds to the solution of Problem~\ref{problemK} via the isomorphism $\zeta^\varepsilon_j=\tilde{\bm{\zeta}}^\varepsilon \cdot \bm{a}_j$, for all $1 \le j \le 3$.